Eisenhower Matrix for Designers

 DO FIRST

-• Incorporate urgent feedback for a client presentation today
+• Incorporate urgent feedback for client presentation today

-• Export final assets for a product launch
+• Export final assets for imminent product launch

-• Fix a critical UI bug reported by users
+• Fix critical UI bug blocking user experience

 PLAN THIS WEEK

-• Explore new design concepts for an upcoming project
+• Explore new design concepts for upcoming project

 • Conduct user research and usability testing